Best Nicotine Gum & Lozenges Compared

 | Duration per piece | ~30 minutes | 20-30 minutes (mini: 10-15 minutes) |

-Choose gum if: You want more active control, you like having something to chew, you do not have dental work that gum sticks to, and you want the hand-to-mouth-to-chew ritual as a partial cigarette substitute.
+Choose gum if: You want active control, you like having something to chew, and you do not have dental work that gum sticks to.
+The hand-to-mouth-to-chew ritual helps some people manage the behavioral side of quitting alongside the chemical side.

-Choose lozenges if: You prefer discretion, you have dental work or TMJ issues, you do not enjoy chewing, or you want something you can use in meetings or social situations without being obvious.
+Choose lozenges if: You prefer discretion, have dental work or TMJ issues, or want something you can use in meetings without being obvious.

-Choose both: Many people keep gum for active cravings (when they want something to do) and lozenges for situations where chewing is not appropriate.
+Choose both: Many people keep gum for active cravings and lozenges for situations where chewing is not appropriate.
+That combination works well and is widely used.

 The Proper Chew-and-Park Technique

 This is the most important section in this article.
-If you get nothing else from this guide, learn this technique.
 It is the difference between nicotine gum working and not working.

 -